WUSA (TV)

 Television station in Washington, D.C.

 WUSA (channel 9) is a television station in Washington, D.C., affiliated with CBS.
-It is the flagship property of Tegna Inc., which is based in suburban McLean, Virginia.
-WUSA's studios and transmitter are at Broadcast House on Wisconsin Avenue in northwest Washington's Tenleytown neighborhood.
-Among CBS affiliates not owned and operated by the network, WUSA is the second-largest by market size (after Tegna's KHOU in Houston).
+It is the flagship station of the Tegna subsidiary of Nexstar Media Group; Nexstar also owns independent station WDVM-TV (channel 25) and CW outlet WDCW (channel 50).
+WUSA's studios and transmitter are based at Broadcast House on Wisconsin Avenue in northwest Washington's Tenleytown neighborhood.